Garciat/gobid/README.md

+# Gobid

-# A type checker for Golang with better inference
+A type checker for Golang with better inference

 ## Running tests